 New Freshman Transition

-University 100 offers a unique opportunity to participate in a program to help adjust to the George Mason Community.
+The University 100/108/150 series of first year courses offers a unique opportunity to participate in a program to help adjust to the George Mason Community.

-University 100, is a small, discussion-based one-credit course offered to assist first year students with their transition to college.
+They are small, discussion-based one-credit courses offered to assist first year students with their transition to college.
 This course helps students adjust academically, build a community on campus, and learn more about resources and opportunities for involvement at Mason.